Jovarasleo/TaskEm/README.md

 ### 💡: Main idea and objective

 <p>Task'Em is a complex project with a basic idea.</p>
-<p>Create a task managment application for 📱 and 🖥️ devices which will adapt to the user needs.
-From a simple to do list to the entire team managment application</p>
+<p>Create a task managment application for 📱 and 🖥️ devices which will adapt to the users' needs.</p>
+<p>From a simple to do list to the entire team managment application.</p>

 ### 🛠️: Languages and Tools
 <div>